A BRIEF HISTORY OF PETERBOROUGH

 PETERBOROUGH IN THE MIDDLE AGES

 During the Middle Ages Peterborough was a small and relatively unimportant town controlled by the Abbot.
 The original town stood east of the abbey.

-However in 1116 the abbey was destroyed by fire.
+In 1116 the abbey was destroyed by fire.
 A new abbey was built after 1118 and the Abbot moved the town to the west of it.
-He laid out a new market place there and new streets were built around it.
-The streets in Peterborough ending in gate (Cowgate, Priestgate etc) are derived from the Danish word meaning street, gata.
+He laid out a new marketplace there and new streets were built around it.
+The streets in Peterborough ending in gate (Cowgate, Priestgate, etc) are derived from the Danish word meaning street, gata.

 In Medieval Peterborough the main industry was weaving wool.
-Apart from the markets from the late 12th century Peterborough also had an annual fair.
-In the Middle Ages a fair was like a market but it was held only once a year for a period of a few days and it would attract buyers and sellers from several counties.
-From the mid-15th century Peterborough had 2 fairs.
+Apart from the markets from the late 12th century the town also had an annual fair.
+In the Middle Ages, a fair was like a market but it was held only once a year for a period of a few days and it would attract buyers and sellers from several counties.
+From the mid-15th century, Peterborough had 2 fairs.